ibhagwan/fzf-lua/README.md

     file_icons        = true,         -- show file icons?
     color_icons       = true,         -- colorize file|git icons
     sort_lastused     = true,         -- sort buffers() by last used
+    cwd_only          = false,        -- buffers for the cwd only
-    actions = {
+    cwd               = nil,          -- buffers list for a given dir actions = {
       -- actions inherit from 'actions.buffers' and merge -- by supplying a table of functions we're telling